Thank you for booking a henna appointment with Jody at Beachcombers Henna Studio!

 The longer you keep the henna paste in contact with your skin, the darker and longer lasting your henna tattoo stain.
 The longer you avoid water, the better the henna will oxidize.

 Henna is a permanent stain.
-The henna doesn’t fade away, your skin cells exfoliate off, thus “fading” the henna.
+The henna doesn’t fade away, your skin cells exfoliate off, thus “fading” the design.
 Anything you do that is exfoliating will fade your henna.
 This includes swimming, cleaning chemicals, facial scrubs, and anything else that exfoliates the skin.

 Do I have to wear specific clothing or otherwise prepare for henna?

 Avoid all oils or lotions on the area you want hennaed.

 If you use a heavy body butter, avoid using it a day or two BEFORE your henna appointment.
 Body butters and take some time to clear out the skin cells.
 Henna requires clean dry skin for the best color.

 Avoid self-tanners in the area to be hennaed.
 Henna has trouble bonding to skin cells that have self-tanner.

 Wear comfortable clothing that will expose the area of the body that you want hennaed.
 Remember, henna will stain clothing along with your skin.

 If you are doing henna on your feet consider wearing thin-strap flip flops that can be hennaed around, so you don’t have to leave the studio barefoot.